The History of This Website

 Ringed Bowls Again

 I still had a set of cut rings and I wanted to move on from bottles to something else for a while.
 So, Charlie and I tried a novel approach.
 The Glassroot hotshop has a shovel-like implement on which I could put 4 rings next to each other and heat it in the garage.
 After sufficient heating Charlie would stack the rings on a piece of maple wood and I would blow a bubble into it.
-The rings would sometimes not be hot enough or cooled too fast and would break when blowing a bubble in it and drop off from the bubble.
+The rings would sometimes not be hot enough or cooled to fast and would break when blowing a bubble in it and drop off from the bubble.

 You can see improving results of creating a parallel structure during blowing from left to right.
 The better structure was created by more aggressive paddling of the bottom right from the start on the pipe.